What is the Community Strategic Plan (CSP)?

 How will my feedback be used?

 All feedback will be used to inform the review and update of the new Community Strategic Plan 2035.
-An engagement report will be drafted to accompany the draft CSP when it is considered for exhibition by the elected Council.
+An engagement report will be drafted to accompany the final draft CSP when it is considered for adoption by the elected Council in June 2025.

 Who else will Council be engaging to help update the CSP?

-An industry workshop will be held to seek feedback from business representatives, and we will also be meeting with some Advisory Committees to ensure diverse views from the community are captured during the engagement period.
+An industry workshop has been held to seek feedback from business representatives, and we also engaged with some Advisory Committees to ensure diverse views from the community were captured during the development of the Draft CSP.

 How will Council fund the priorities in the CSP?